Blairfindy Castle: Structure

 Although the castle is broadly L-plan, its wing projects slightly to allow defence of both sides.
-A corbelled angle turret arose on the other side.
+A corbelled angle turret arose on the side opposing the stair wing.

-In the re-entrant angle is the arched entrance doorway.
-Above, for its defence, is a heavily corbelled projection, with machicolations to allow missiles to be dropped, while to the side there is a shot hole.
-On a panel above the doorway are the quartered arms of the Gordons, with the date 1586 and the initials I.G. and H.G.
-A semicircular stair tower rises above the doorway in the re-entrant angle.
+In the re-entrant angle is the arched entrance doorway, protected by a shot hole.
+Overlooking the entrance is a heavily corbelled bretache, with decorative machicolations giving the appearance that missiles could be dropped, although this only provides drainage.
+On a panel above the doorway are the quartered arms of the Gordons, with the date 1586 and the initials I.G. and M.G.
+This refers to John Jordon of Cluny and his wife Margaret Gordon.
+A semicircular stair turret rises above the doorway in the re-entrant angle.

 It has been argued that in a tower house of this relatively late date the machicolation was a deliberately archaic addition which gave a warlike appearance to what was essentially a residential building.
+Some of the window sills contain shot holes at the base, and more can be seen on the small bartizan turret, which are further display features.

-The basement is vaulted.
-At the north of the block is the kitchen, which has an oven, a large fireplace, and water drain.
-To the south of the mural stair up to the hall is a wine cellar.
+The basement of the main building was vaulted with two rooms and a short corridor from the entrance hall.
+At the north of the block is the kitchen, which has an oven, a large fireplace, and a slop drain.
+In the north gable was the kitchen fireplace, and on the west side is a series of stone-slabbed wall cupboards, one for each floor.
+A mural passage at second floor level on the east side perhaps served as a garderobe.
+To the south was the wine cellar, reached by a mural stair leading from the hall above.

-The whole of the first floor was used for the hall, which was clearly a fine room; some panelling and a carved fireplace remain.
-There were bedrooms above.
+The entrance hall was a small square room with a guard-room and stairs supported in squinch arches leading to the main floor and the turret stair.
+Above this were small chambers and a watch-room at the top with access to the bretache and probably the attic bedrooms - traces of three dormer windows survive.
+Each room in the wing had a fireplace; the complex flue arrangements can still be seen.

-There are numerous windows and shot holes.
+The whole of the first floor was used for the hall, which was clearly a fine room; with window-seats and a carved fireplace.
+There were bedrooms at second floor level and in the attic.

 It is a category B listed building.